nanoapi/api-c/README.md

 ### Updating generated Protobuffer files

-If the `nanoapi/protobuf` repository is updated, new Protobuf files needs to be generated.

 Make sure `protobuf` and `protobuf-c` are installed.

 When the protobuffer definition has changed, perform the following step to fetch the latest version and generate C and C++ files:

 ```
-scripts/protobuf-generate.sh
+ci/protobuf-gen.sh
 ```

+#### New .proto files

+If the Node repository adds new .proto files, follow these steps:

+* Update ci/protobuf-c.sh and ci/protobuf-cpp.sh to handle the files (automating this is a TODO)
+* Add newly generated source and header files to CMakeLists.txt
+* Add newly generated headers to nano.h and nano.hpp
+* Run cmake and rebuild.